October 15, 2018

-* Research that is translational in nature and takes advantage of the synergism that comes from working at this basic-clinical interface.
+* Research that is translational in nature and takes advantage of the synergism that comes from working at this basic/clinical interface or clinical/community interface.

 * U.S. citizen or permanent resident status.

-Funding is for two years, and the second year of funding is contingent upon satisfactory progress.
-Benefits include a full stipend as well as health insurance and partial coverage of tuition and fees.
-The Indiana CTSI is applying for a competing renewal in early 2013.
-Funding availability is contingent upon continued funding of the Indiana CTSI by the National Institutes of Health.
+Funding is for two years (with the second year of funding contingent upon satisfactory progress).
+Benefits include a stipend as well as health insurance and partial coverage of tuition and fees.

-Applications must be submitted by Feb.
-4, and awards will start July 1.
-Interested candidates should email their CV to Colleen Gabauer at firstname.lastname@example.org (phone: 49-49256).
+Completed applications must be submitted by Nov.
+15, and awards will start July 1.